-- 1. Stock used in the event must be furnished by the stock contractor with no use of yaks allowed. - No bull may be put into the draw until his horns have been tipped to the size no smaller in diameter than that of a quarter. - 3. (a) Riding to be done with one hand and loose rope, with or without hand hold; no knots or hitches to prevent rope from falling off bull when rider leaves him. - (b) Rider will be disqualified if rope does not have bell. - (c) Bell must be under belly of bull. - 4.
-Rider not to use sharp spurs.

-- 5. No more than two men may be on chute to pull contestants rope. - 6.
+- 1. Stock used in the event must be furnished by the stock contractor with no use of yaks allowed. - 2.
+No bull may be put into the draw until his horns have been tipped to the size no smaller in diameter than that of a quarter. - 3. (a) Riding to be done with one hand and loose rope, with or without hand hold; no knots or hitches to prevent rope from falling off bull when rider leaves him. - (b) Rider will be disqualified if rope does not have bell. - (c) Bell must be under belly of bull. - 4.
+Rider not to use sharp spurs. - 5.
+No more than two men may be on chute to pull contestants rope. - 6.
 Contestant will have the right to call judges to pass on whether or not bull is properly flanked to buck to the best of his ability. - 7.
 Unless requested by the rider, no bull can be prodded after the rider sits down. - 8.
 Bull will be ridden eight seconds; time to start when the inside shoulder of the animal crosses the plane of the chute. - 9.
 If rider makes qualified ride with any part of rope in riding hand, he is to be marked. - 10.
-A contestant will be disqualified for not following contesting rules or for violating Contestant Disqualification rules. - 11.
+A contestant will be disqualified for not following contesting rules or for violating Contestant Disqualification rules. - 11. e disqualified for not following contesting rules or for violating Contestant Disqualification rules. - 12. rules or for violating Contestant Disqualification rules. - 13.
 When using the two (2) judge system, judges will judge from the back of the chutes in the bull riding (one judge per side)